Skip to main content

 During a review, the agent may pause and ask for your input:

-• Questions: Sometimes the agent needs more information before it can complete a clause review.
-A banner appears and the questions drawer opens.
-The agent may ask you to choose between approaches, confirm a position, or provide additional deal context.
-Answer the question and the agent picks up where it left off.
+• Questions: If the agent needs more information to complete a clause review, a banner appears and the questions drawer opens — it may ask you to choose between approaches, confirm a position, or add deal context.
+Answer, and the agent picks up where it left off.

 Reviewing results